passport/www.passportjs.org/books/tutorials/email/prompt.md

 ```

 And open [http://localhost:3000](http://localhost:3000) and click "Sign in."
 We
-are prompted to sign in, but there's no place to choose Google.
+are prompted to sign in, but there's no place to enter an email address.

-For that we need a button.
+For that we need an HTML form.
 Let's add that now.

 Open `'views/login.ejs'` and add the form at line 15, below the "Sign in"
 heading: